darklaunch/darklaunch.com/blog/2011/05/23/javascript-distinguish-between-array-or-object.md

 }
 ```

-Instead of using typeof or instanceof, use the Object.prototype.toString.apply method to check if a variable is an object or is an array in JavaScript.
+Instead of using `typeof` or `instanceof`, use the `Object.prototype.toString.apply` method to check if a variable is an object or is an array in JavaScript.

 ```javascript
 Object.prototype.toString.apply( $("body") )